michael-riha/-aws_cli_v2-kubectl/README.md

----
+> [!NOTE]
-This project is needed primarily for updating the ECR secret/password inside a `k8s` container via a `CronJob` for multi-arch systems
+> This project is needed primarily for updating the ECR secret/password inside a `k8s` container via a `CronJob` for multi-arch systems
----

 # aws_cli_v2-kubectl